Frequently Asked Questions

 A: The wait time in between patients will depend on the number of patients waiting to be seen.
 This can vary from day to day.
 The staff at the ICC will do their best to keep wait times at a minimum.

 A: No, you do not need to pay for the services you receive at the ICC.
 The services are free of charge, however you will be charged for any of the supplies used to care for your injury.
 This includes, but is not limited to braces, supports, and elastic bandages.
+If you are scheduled for a Physical Therapy Appointment, this is a billable service for which your insurance will be billed.

 A: When visiting the ICC, please wear clothing that allows the specialists to access the injury that you need treated.